 - a.
 In October 2019, one of the Company's digital properties (the "Digital Property") filed a claim against the Company in the Paris Commercial Court for approximately \$706 (the "Claim").
 According to the Claim, the Company allegedly has failed to pay certain minimum guarantee payments for the years 2016 to 2019.
 It is the Company's position that there are no merits to the Claim because the Digital Property did not act in accordance with the agreement and a counterclaim in the amount of \$1,970 was filed by the Company for a refund of certain compensation that was paid.
-A virtual trial took place on February 24, 2021, and the Paris Commercial Court dismissed 20 Minutes' claims and ordered them to pay an amount of approximate \$12 thousands in costs to Taboola.
-On June 1, 2021, 20 Minutes filed an appeal against the decision of the Paris Commercial Court, and will have to file their briefs before September 1, 2021 - b.
+A virtual trial took place on February 24, 2021, and the Paris Commercial Court dismissed the Digital Property claims and ordered them to pay an amount of approximately \$12 in costs to Taboola.
+On June 1, 2021, the Digital Property filed an appeal against the decision of the Paris Commercial Court.
+The Company filed a reply on January 31, 2022.
+The Digital Property has now three months to reply. - b.
+In April 2021, the Company became aware that the Antitrust Division of the U.S. Department of Justice is conducting a criminal investigation of hiring activities in the Company's industry, including the Company.
+The Company is cooperating with the Antitrust Division.
+While there can be no assurances as to the ultimate outcome, the Company does not believe that its conduct violated applicable law. - c.
 In the ordinary course of business, the Company may be subject from time to time to various proceedings, lawsuits, disputes, or claims.
 The Company investigates these claims as they arise and record a provision, as necessary.
 Provisions are reviewed and adjusted to reflect the impact of negotiations, estimated settlements, legal rulings, advice of legal counsel and other information and events pertaining to a particular matter.
 Although claims are inherently unpredictable, the Company is currently not aware of any matters that, it believes would individually or taken together, have a material adverse effect on its business, financial position, results of operations, or cash flows.

-NOTE 11:- CONVERTIBLE PREFERRED SHARES
+NOTE 12:- LOAN